MSc International Marketing

 If you are an International or non-UK European student, you can find out more about the country specific qualifications we accept on our international qualifications page.

-• understanding markets • digital marketing in the contemporary world • international consumer behaviour • international marketing planning • consultancy project • relationship marketing • entrepreneurial marketing and innovation • digital marketing • international branding • research methods • dissertation
+• understanding markets • international consumer behaviour • marketing decision making • consultancy project • relationship marketing • entrepreneurial marketing and innovation • digital marketing • international branding • research methods • dissertation

 You complete four modules for the postgraduate certificate, eight modules for the postgraduate diploma, and all nine modules for the masters.